Categories:

 pad

-This must be a VARCHAR or BINARY value.
-The type must match the data type of the base parameter.
-Characters (or bytes) from this parameter are used to pad the base.
+A VARCHAR or BINARY value.
+The type must match the data type of the base argument.
+Characters (or bytes) from this argument are used to pad the base.

 Returns

-The data type of the returned value is the same as the data type of the base input value (BINARY or VARCHAR).
+The data type of the returned value is the same as the data type of the base input value (VARCHAR or BINARY).

 Usage notes